-The list of those interested in development version of gnuplot is: gnuplot-beta@lists.sourceforge.net
+A mailing list for those interested in development version of gnuplot is:

+'''

+gnuplot-beta@lists.sourceforge.net

+'''

-When posting a question, please include full details of the version of gnuplot, the machine, and operating system you are using.
+When posting a question, please include full details of the gnuplot version, the terminal type, and the operating system you are using.
 A small script demonstrating the problem may be useful.
 Function plots are preferable to datafile plots.
-If email-ing to gnuplot-info, please state whether or not you are subscribed to the list, so that users who use news will know to email a reply to you.
-There is a form for such postings on the website.